 - Lower the brightness if you don’t need your display to be extremely bright.
 The max brightness is for when you are outdoors under direct sunlight.

-- Remove protective casing while charging.
+- Remove the protective casing while charging.
 If your device and charging brick are hot on touch, power off the device and let it be for some time.
 Only once it cools down a bit, continue with charging.

 2. Re-calibrate the battery